-There is one ATM machine located on the first floor of the Cleon F. Thompson, Jr. Student Services Center.
+There is one ATM machine located on the first floor of the Cleon F. Thompson, Jr. Student Services Center & one located in Donald Julian Reaves Student Activities Center at the Food Court.
 There are also several ATM machines located within close proximity to campus.
 See “Banks” in this section for a list of locations.

 If you are going to be absent from class for any reason, be sure to contact your professors to make arrangements to get notes and make up any work that will be missed.
-For absences due to personal or family emergencies or crisis, please contact the Offce of the Dean of Students at 336-750-3356 for an excused absence letter.
+For absences due to personal or family emergencies or crisis, please access and complete the Class Absence Request form or contact the Offce of the Dean of Students at 336-750-3356.

 You may check your grades on-line at “Banner RAMS ONLINE.”
 If you have general questions about your academic record, go to the Offce of the Registrar, Suite 202 in the Thompson Center.
 Questions about a particular grade should be addressed to the faculty member or dean who is responsible for the course.